jscrx/demo/README.md

 Learning git-hub

-1.learned how to push a repository in git-hub
+1.I know hot to push modification to Github